Wetherby: Culture and media

 In 1989, the Wetherby in Bloom committee was founded and has charitable status.
 The town won the Entente Florale gold award in 1999 and an International Communities in Bloom award in 2005.
 It achieved success in the RHS Britain in Bloom competition in 1998, 2002 and 2010, along with numerous regional gold awards over the last 15 years.

 The annual Wetherby Arts Festival is sponsored by Leeds City Council and Wetherby Town Council.
 It promotes the arts by providing a platform for local groups to perform and to bring in other performers and art forms.

 On 2 July 2011 a geocache caused a bomb scare in the town, attracting news coverage by the BBC, the geocache was then involved in a controlled explosion leading to its destruction.

 The local newspaper is the Wetherby News and the lifestyle magazine is the Excelle.

 Local radio stations are BBC Radio Leeds, Heart Yorkshire, Greatest Hits Radio Yorkshire and Capital Yorkshire.
 Tempo FM is Wetherby's very own 100% volunteer-run community radio station, with studios located in the old council offices in Westgate.

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire, from the Emley Moor TV transmitter.

 Wetherby Film Theatre is an independently-owned, traditional single screen cinema on Caxton Street.
 Although it opened in 1915 as a cinema, it had been used for some time as a bingo and social club, before being reopened as a cinema in 1994.
+During 2022 it would undergo internal refurbishments, adding a second screen, a bar and sofa seating.
+The cinema would reopen in November rebranding to 'Wetherby Cinema'.